Tinnitus and hearing loss injuries can be caused by exposure to extreme noise levels and physical trauma.

 There are also cases of late-onset of tinnitus that have confused healthcare providers.
 The working theory is that tinnitus in these cases is secondary to the muscular postures patients may utilize to avoid neck pain after whiplash or other neck injury, usually after a motor vehicle accident.

 The inner hair cells are analogous to vertical spaghetti stalks.
-They are fragile and if you shear your hand through those stalks, they can fragment in all different layers.
+They are fragile and if you shear your hand through those stalks, they can fragment into all different layers.

 Tinnitus is usually caused by exposure to high noise levels which damages the inner ear.
 However, certain types of head and brain injuries can sometimes cause hearing loss and tinnitus.